genesisdayrit/spoti-mations/README.md

 - A web browser will automatically open, directing you to log in to Spotify and authorize the application.
 - This process grants the script the necessary permissions to access your Spotify data and create playlists on your behalf.

+After you authorize the app, the script will take a few minutes to run.
+You can observe progress in your console after running the script.

+Once completed, enjoy your new playlists in your Spotify account!

 ---

 ### Sharing Your Playlists
 If you like your new playlists and would like to share them, feel free to tag me on X @_genesisdayrit, I would love to hear about them!